-I learned a lot about setting boundaries by raising children.
+I learned about setting boundaries by raising children.
 Children need to know what the rules are, and raising them without rules is a form of abuse.
-Children need to have clearly delineated boundaries with clearly defined consequences.
-This provides them with a sense of security that is essential to their psychological development.
+Children need to have clear boundaries with defined consequences.
+This gives them a sense of security that is essential to their psychological development.

 Children have a strong need for fairness.
 They need adults who not only set rules for them, but who also follow their own rules.
 Children are deeply disturbed by the hypocrisy of adults.

 Child abuse of any sort is a boundary violation.
 Abused children grow up to have boundary problems.
 Their boundaries are either too rigid, which prevents true intimacy, or they are too weak, which leads to being victimized by others.
 The first step to recovery is learning how you have been violated in the past, which shows where you have holes in your boundaries.
 I suggest reading Facing Codependence by Pia Mellody.

 If you're not sure where you need stronger boundaries, try doing the values process.
 Once you know what you value, you can begin standing up for yourself in the areas of your life that matter most.

 For example, if you value your health, you will need to set boundaries to protect it.
 This may include reducing your exposure to stressful situations and people, saying no to foods that aren't good for you, and going to bed on time (even if it means leaving the party early).

 When you know what you value, you can explain your values to others.
 This is a good way to set boundaries in your relationships.

 My first boundary practice was saying no to my mom's attempts to make me eat sugary desserts after I was diagonosed with gestational diabetes in my twenties.
 That was a big deal, since I had never said no to her before.